MicrosoftDocs/azure-docs/articles/virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-scale-set.md

 This tool is a general-purpose editor for VM Scale Sets that shows VM status as a heatmap where one row represents one update domain.
 Among other things, you can update the model for a VMSS with a new version, sku or custom image URI, and then pick Fault Domains to upgrade.
 When you do so, all the VMs in that update domain are upgraded to the new model.
 Alternatively, you could do a rolling upgrade based on the batch size of your choice. vmsseditor can be found in the following github repo: https://github.com/gbowerman/vmssdashboard

-For example, here I’ve updated the model of a scale set to Ubuntu 14.04-2LTS version 14.04.201507060 (note this screenshot is old; many more options have since been added to this tool).
+For example, here I’ve updated the model of a scale set to Ubuntu 14.04-2LTS version 14.04.201507060.
+Note that this screenshot is old; many more options have since been added to this tool.

 ![vmsseditor screenshot 1](./media/virtual-machine-scale-sets-upgrade-scale-set/vmssEditor1.png)